By Marcin Wojtyczka

 Dangerous wave conditions

 Most sailors would be surprised at the minimal wave height needed to roll a boat.
-Andrew Claughton (who co-authored the University of Southampton, Department of Ship Science’s report) writes in Adlard Coles' Heavy Weather Sailing, “During the model tests that were carried out to investigate the problem, when the breaking wave was 30 percent of the hull length high, from trough to crest, it could capsize some yachts, while waves to a height of 60 percent of the hull length comfortably overwhelm all of the boats we tested.”
+Andrew Claughton (who co-authored the University of Southampton, Department of Ship Science’s report) writes in Adlard Coles’ Heavy Weather Sailing, “During the model tests that were carried out to investigate the problem, when the breaking wave was 30 percent of the hull length high, from trough to crest, it could capsize some yachts, while waves to a height of 60 percent of the hull length comfortably overwhelm all the boats we tested.”
 So, the starting point for a breaking wave to be dangerous to rolling a boat is one that is only 30 percent high as the boat is long.

 - The boat needs to be broadside or oblique to the wave